Estonia commemorates War of Independence ceasefire

-The ceasefire was commemorated at War of Independence monuments in other parts of the country as well.
-The observation of the anniversary also includes a ringing of church bells as well as a minute of silence on the radio.
+Members of the Defence Forces and Kaitseliit placed wreaths at monuments in other parts of the country as well.
+The anniversary of the ceasefire was also marked with the ringing of church bells and a minute of silence on radio.

 At 10:30 a.m. on Jan.
 3, 1920, a ceasefire agreed upon between the Republic of Estonia and Bolshevist Russia on Dec.
 31, 1919 entered into effect, putting an end to 402 days of fighting.
 Estonia lost more than 6,000 people, including some 4,000 in active combat, in the 1918-1920 War of Independence.